 Bodybuilders and athletes use GHS peptides in an attempt to improve their physique and performance despite the scarcity of scientific evidence to support such claims.

-What is Ipamorelin according to science?
+What is Ipamorelin According to Science?

-Normally, ghrelin binds to them and sends a signal from the hypothalamus to the pituitary gland that stimulates the release of human growth hormone (HGH).
+Normally, ghrelin binds to them and sends a signal from the hypothalamus to the pituitary gland that stimulates the release of human growth hormone (hGH).

 The original drug was developed by Novo Nordisk and Helsinn Therapeutics and then clinically tested for the treatment of postoperative ileus.
 There were 2 large human trials with 117 and 320 patients each, but neither showed any benefits after 7-10 days of administration.
 Nevertheless, the trials showed a good safety profile for short-term use.